jptsr/jptsr/README.md

 ### A little about me

 ✔️ Graduate from [ESA Saint-Luc](http://www.stluc-bruxelles-esa.be/Arts-numeriques) in [Digital Art](http://arts-numeriques-esa-stluc-bxl.be/)
 ✔️ Formation as a Web Junior Developer at [BeCode](https://becode.org/about/campuses/charleroi/)

-🔥 I like to discover and learn by my own
+Each problem has its solution, if there's no solution, there's no problem.
-💓 If you want to please me, just buy me food
+Hi, I'm a food lover, I like creating innovative solutions where polar opposites can be in perfect balance.
+The more it is complex, the more fascinating the challenge becomes.

 ### Languages and technologies